nmschulte/ttt/README.md

 # Ideas

+**Update!!**  I found this project, which I think we should at least use as a starting point: [Digital Foosball](https://github.com/sinnerschrader/digitalfoosball), (http://digitalfoosball.com/)

-In general, a non-destructive solution to adding electronic interface to common foosball tables (Valley-Dynamo Tornado, probably others).
+In general, the idea of the project is to create a non-destructive solution for adding electronic interface to common foosball tables (Valley-Dynamo Tornado, probably others).

+Going for fastest proof-of-concept (well, probably want to go for prototype quality, as we don't own the table and it's actively used; best to avoid annoying everyone else) in first attempt.
+Arduino-based solution likely due to familiarity;
+WiFi shield (and now, the digitalfoosball project).

+## Idea tree
  - audio driver + speaker
   - derp...
  - real-time clock